mingchen/docker-android-build-box/README.md

 ## What Is Inside

-It includes the following components:
+It includes the following components for the last tagged release:

 * Ubuntu 20.04
 * Java - OpenJDK